AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer.md

 * Given a report or filter, demonstrate the merits of using wildcard values.
 * Identify parent-to-child relationships in a report.
 * Given a scenario, describe how reporting facilitates efficient execution of work.
-* Given a scenario, illustrate Workfront Reporting to monitor and improve user adoption.
+* Given a scenario, illustrate [!DNL Workfront] Reporting to monitor and improve user adoption.

 Section 6: Methodology / best practices / use cases (20%)

-* Given a scenario within Workfront, demonstrate functionality for setting up tracking of deliverables that are part of a single campaign.
+* Given a scenario within [!DNL Workfront], demonstrate functionality for setting up tracking of deliverables that are part of a single campaign.
-* Given a scenario within Workfront, demonstrate functionality around strategic prioritization and justification of work.
+* Given a scenario within [!DNL Workfront], demonstrate functionality around strategic prioritization and justification of work.
-* Given a scenario within Workfront, demonstrate functionality around financials, utilization, forecasting, billing rates/records
+* Given a scenario within [!DNL Workfront], demonstrate functionality around financials, utilization, forecasting, billing rates/records
-* Given a scenario within Workfront, demonstrate functionality around setting up workflow and approvals.
+* Given a scenario within [!DNL Workfront], demonstrate functionality around setting up workflow and approvals.
 * Given a scenario for Agile, identify native features to show progress.
 * Given a scenario, recommend a framework for governance around system administration when expanding a client's instance.
 * Given a scenario, identify areas for consideration when expanding a client's instance to enable additional teams to work together.